-F&W-1 Investigate further the effects of resource development, especially renewable resource development and associated transmission, on the environment in general and on wildlife in particular.
-[Council, State Fish and Wildlife Agencies, Indian Tribes, State Energy and Energy Siting Agencies, Transmission Providers, Utilities, Bonneville] The region's fish and wildlife agencies and Indian tribes have expressed significant concern about the cumulative impacts to wildlife and the environment from the development of the region's power system, other than the effects from hydroelectric projects themselves for which there is a robust protection and mitigation program.
+F&W-1 Investigate further the effects of new resource development, especially renewable resource development and associated transmission, on the environment in general and on wildlife in particular.
+[Council, State Fish and Wildlife Agencies, Indian Tribes, State Energy and Energy Siting Agencies, Transmission Providers, Utilities, Bonneville] Some of the region's fish and wildlife agencies and Indian tribes have expressed significant concern about the cumulative impacts to wildlife and the environment from the development of the region's power system, other than the effects from hydroelectric projects themselves for which there is a robust protection and mitigation program.
 This concern increased in the wake of the recent spurt in development in the region of renewable and gas-fired generation and the associated transmission lines, and the possibility of further such development.
 What is not clear is whether the current mechanisms for analyzing and addressing these effects are indeed inadequate, and if so, what can or should be done about this situation.
-The Council should work with representatives of the state fish and wildlife agencies and Indian tribes along with the state energy and energy siting agencies, transmission providers, utilities, Bonneville, and others to gain a better understanding before the next power plan of the nature and extent of both the adverse effects and of the regulations and programs intended to address those effects.
-This includes investigating and assessing what is known already about the extent of the effects; what laws, regulations and programs exist to analyze, assess, and address these effects and the efficacy of these efforts; what actions have been required to protect and mitigate for the generating resource and transmission effects and the efficacy of those actions; what gaps exist, if any, in terms of unaddressed cumulative impacts to the environment and wildlife from resource and associated transmission development; and how well the Council is considering these effects and costs in its power plan resource analysis.
+The Council staff will work with representatives of the state fish and wildlife agencies and Indian tribes along with the state energy and energy siting agencies, transmission providers, utilities, Bonneville, and others to gain a better understanding before the next power plan of the nature and extent of both the adverse effects and of the regulations and programs intended to address those effects.